omahs/skar/README.md

 addr = "127.0.0.1:1131"
 # Response size limits for the http requests.
 #
-# If reponse payload reaches one of these limits, the query will stop and
+# If response payload reaches one of these limits, the query will stop and
 # the payload will be returned to client.
 response_num_logs_limit = 50000
 response_num_transactions_limit = 50000